-Thousands of Floridians and northern visitors gather at various locations around the state with their snorkel gear and buckets and take as many of the little clam-like creatures from the shallow Gulf bottom as the law allows.
+They are loaded down with their snorkel gear and buckets and take as many of the little clam-like creatures from the shallow Gulf bottom as the law allows.

 This gives you quite a large calendar window to plan your trip.

 Scallops are protected by the Florida Fish and Wildlife Conservation Commission (FWC) and that’s who issues the license you will need if you intend to snorkel for your scallops.

 The harvesting of scallops requires you to get a Florida saltwater fishing license unless you wade into the shallow waters from shore and harvest the creatures by hand with your feet still on the bottom.

 This means you can’t snorkel or put your face in the water.
 It’s more fun and more productive to go for the license and snorkel away to your heart’s content.

 The part of territory where you can harvest scallops is the Florida Gulf coast from the Pasco County – Hernando County line (near Aripeka) all the way north and west to the west bank of the Mexico Beach Canal in Bay County up in the Florida Panhandle.

 The map below from FWC shows this territory.

 First you have to get your license, and that costs $17 per person and can be bought at any of the marinas in town.